pengxiangzhang/la-mgmt-system/doc/Documentation.md

 #### set_announcement_controller.rb

-- Handle request of la to change announcement
+- Handle request of la to change announcement.

 #### set_location_controller.rb

-- Handle request of la to change meeting location
+- Handle request of la to change meeting location.

 #### set_office_hour_controller.rb

-- Handle request of la to change their office hour
+- Handle request of la to change their office hours.

 ### Main

 #### admin_controller.rb

 - management: send user list to management list
-- hiring: send all application that status is not "delete"
+- hiring: send all applications with status that is not "delete"
-- courses: send all course, send all LAs' information
+- courses: send all courses, send all LAs' information
-- index: send all couse, past(7 days)/open/accepted appointment
+- index: send all courses, past(7 days)/open/accepted appointment
 - decision: send that application detail, send email template list
 - queue: send all queued email
 - detail: send detail of that appointment